How To Become a Construction Manager in 7 Steps

 Here are some tips to keep in mind when becoming a construction manager:

 Networking is an important part of achieving career advancement, so it's useful to establish relationships with other construction professionals.
-To build your network, try meeting establishing connections with colleagues in your workplace.
+To build your network, try meeting and establishing connections with colleagues in your workplace.
 You may also join a professional construction management society, like the Project Management Association of Canada.

 Related: Guidelines on How to Network